pavelsaman/pavelsaman.github.io/_posts/2020-03-14-czech-zip-regions-and-their-zip-codes.md

 }
 ```

-You can see that among my awk libraries on github: https://github.com/pavelsaman/Awk-lib/blob/master/czech_regions.awk
+You can see that among my [awk libraries on github](https://github.com/pavelsaman/Awk-lib/blob/master/czech_regions.awk).

 I've tested this function on roughly 26 000 entries from a real ecommerce database: